 Why?
 Because it gives just the right amount of information to someone with visual disabilities to understand what this picture is about.

 Alternative texts can (and should) be longer than your alternative texts.
 There are no rules about it: Try to write the fewest keywords possible to describe the picture to someone that cannot see it.

 - Be innovative and avoid keyword stuffing and don’t provide the same information as text within the context of the image.

 - Don’t use terms such as “image of ” or “picture of …” to describe the image.

-I wrote an extensive article about how to perfectly write alternative texts with exemples.
+I wrote an extensive article about how to perfectly write alternative texts with examples.
 You should give it a look.

 You don’t need to add an alternative text on decorative images.
 You can let them blank of add a null alt tag: <img alt=””>.

-Title texts are displayed when user mouseover a picture or a photo.
-It can be nice for user experience.
+Title texts are displayed when the user mouse over a picture or a photo.
+It can be nice for the user experience.
 We recommend you not to spend much time on title text optimization.
 They are not important for SEO.